 The Right Training Helps Pursue Jobs in the Medical Assisting Field

 Although there are some instances where medical assistants learn their job while they’re doing it, for the most part, employers want medical assistants with formal training from a college or university.
-Formally-trained students at Daymar College have an opportunity to learn anatomy, physiology, medical terminology, medical office and exam room administration and procedures, medical law and ethics as well as learning laboratory procedures.
+Formally-trained students at Daymar College in Kentucky have an opportunity to learn anatomy, physiology, medical terminology, medical office and exam room administration and procedures, medical law and ethics as well as learning laboratory procedures.

-A medical assistant degree at Daymar College provides training and opportunity to develop skills to assist with your goal of pursuing a career in the medical field.
+A medical assistant degree at Daymar College in Kentucky provides training and opportunity to develop skills to assist with your goal of pursuing a career in the medical field.
 To find out more, visit our Medical Assisting program page.
 You can also call us at (877) 258-7796 to have information sent to your home.